SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 > Count-min sketch (CM sketch) is a probabilistic data structure used to estimate the frequency of events in a data stream.
 > It relies on hash functions to map events to frequencies, but unlike a hash table, it uses only **sublinear space** at the expense of over-counting some events due to hash collisions.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.

-`Cached` uses count-min sketch inside the abstraction [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) to store the frequency for each key.
+**CacheD** uses count-min sketch inside the abstraction [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) to store the frequency for each key.

 Count-min sketch is represented as a D*W matrix, where D is the total number of hash functions (or depth) and W is the width or the number of counters per hash function.